JeremiManaluYT/unshell/README.md

 <details>
 <summary>Octal Encoding</summary>
 In octal encoding, each character is represented by its octal ASCII value.
-It can be used to hide the true nature of a script and may require decoding back into the original string.Example:
+It can be used to hide the true nature of a script and may require decoding back into the original string.
+  Example:
 `
 echo -e "\110\145\154\154\157" | sh
 `